Hyderabad Allwyn: Tie-in with Nissan

 In 1983 the automobile division entered into a tie-up with Nissan Motor Company, Japan to manufacture the Nissan Cabstar range of Light commercial trucks.
 The plant was set up at Zahirabad near Hyderabad and this division was named as Hyderabad Allwyn Nissan Ltd with Nissan holding 15% of the equity.

 Watch Division

 Hyderabad Allwyn entered the watch business in 1981 in collaboration with Seiko of Japan to manufacture mechanical and Quartz watches.
 Until then the central Government-run HMT had been the market leader for wrist watches in India.

 Allwyn along with HMT and Titan Industries had dominated the Indian watch market with almost 10% of the market share.
 In 1987, A. R. Rahman, who was then still known as Dileep, received his first break in advertising when he was asked to compose the jingle for a new line of Allwyn Trendy Watches.

+The brand also cemented its place in popular culture, featuring prominently in Indian films such as Shubh Kaamna (1983) and Lucky Bhaskar (2024), with the latter being filmed at the original Hyderabad facility.